ctsstc/typio-form-recovery-reboot/README.md

 Please submit feedback or bugs on the [issues page](https://bitbucket.org/nicklassandell/chrome-form-recovery/issues?status=new&status=open) or email me at typiorecovery@gmail.com.

 # Changelog
+### Version 2.2.0 (6th Dec, 2018):
+- New: Storage statistics in recovery window
+- New: Added "loading" text in recovery window for large databases (previously displayed "no entries found" which is misleading)
+- Fix: Clarified text for "input found/not found" in recovery window and added tooltip text for explanation.

 ### Version 2.1.1 (4th Dec, 2018):
 - Fix: XSS security fix (report #67)